You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 What Do You Mean By Savings?

 People save money for emergencies and to make daily purchases.
-Saving is an essential part of finance as it involves keeping aside money for future situations.
-Think of it as storing money in a piggy bank but keeping it in a savings account that helps you earn interest over time.
-Savings can happen for multiple reasons, such as buying items, vacationing, or keeping an emergency fund for expenses.
+Saving money is essential to finance, as it involves saving money for future situations.
+Think of it as storing cash in a piggy bank but keeping it in a savings account that helps you earn interest over time.

-Saving money is a great way to meet short-term goals and keep something aside in any unexpected situations.
+Saving money is a great way to meet short-term goals and keep something aside in unexpected situations.
 When you start putting money aside regularly, you can build a cushion to help you through tough times.
-These savings do not involve much risk, so your money is safe.
-But because there is no risk involved, the interest rates are quite low.

 What are the Advantages and Disadvantages of Saving?